JaneliaSciComp/tmog/README.md

 ```
 > Inserts a user provided well identifier and validates against a configured form factor.

-The following rename pattern tag elements can be used to insert derived or configured values not provided
+The following data field elements can be used to insert derived or configured values not provided
 directly by the user:

 ```xml